barseghyanartur/django-fobi/README.rst

 - Each plugin (form element or form handler) or a callback - is a Django micro-app.

+Note, that Fobi does not require django-admin and administrative rights/ permissions to access the UI, although almost seamless integration with django-admin is implemented through the ``simple`` theme.

 Main features and highlights
 ===============================================
 - User-friendly GUI to quickly build forms.
 - Large variety of form elements/fields.
 Most of the Django fields are supported.
 HTML5 fields are supported as well.
+- Captcha integration comes out of the box with help of third-party app.
 - In addition to standard form elements, there are cosmetic (presentational) form elements (for adding a piece of text, image or a embed video) alongside standard form elements.